davekilian/davekilian.github.com/_posts/2016-06-21-smart-design-choices.markdown

 * How many problems it will introduce
 * How much time it'll cost

-In other words: we're dealing with a simple cost-benefit tradeoff.
-The cost is developer time, and the benefit is better software.
-We want the highest quality software in the least time, and our decisions are toward that goal.
 Phrasing the problem this way may not solve any problems directly, but it's a nice way to gain perspective.
-All the myrial details can be lumped into two buckets:
+All the myriad details from the problem space fit into the two variables:

 * **Problems** include everything from the simplest of bugs to the grandest-scale failures to actually satisfy a user need
 * **How long** includes not only time to ship, but also the total time it takes to maintain your code and adapt it to future demands

-We also have some flexibility deciding how to trade off between quality and time.
+We also have flexibility deciding how to trade off between the two.
 If you're bringing up a prototype or an MVP, you might be willing to decrease your quality a little if it saves you a lot of time -- but if you're about to launch your code into outer space, it's likely you'd rather spend longer to get it absolutely, provably right.

+So in short, we're dealing with a simple cost-benefit tradeoff.
+The cost is developer time, and the benefit is better software.
+We want the highest quality software in the least time, and our decisions are toward that goal.

+Does that seem too simple to be useful?
-For the rest of this post, let's derive some common design advice using this quality-time tradeoff as our first principle.
+Then for the rest of this post, let's derive common design advice using this quality-time tradeoff as our first principle.

 ## What Features Belong in Version 1?